 Continuous approximate 3-inch diameter soil/rock core will be collected from all TIP borings and logged by the oversight geologist/engineer to characterize lithology.
 Core will be described and photographed before disposing of the core with the drill cuttings.
 Core samples will not be saved and stored, since sufficient on-Site core currently exists for the HG deposits.
-The well completion depth and screened intervals will be based on required ISGS injection depths (corresponding to DNAPL depth) but will not exceed the depth to the top of the HG middle clay.
+The well completion depth and screened intervals will be based on observations of mobile DNAPL, but will not exceed the depth to the top of the HG middle clay.
 Because these wells will be installed as part of a program to immobilize DNAPLs, they will not be constructed using isolation casings.

-TIPs will be completed using 1-inch, schedule-80 PVC casing.
-Screen depth will vary depending on the depth to the DNAPL to be injected.
-A set of 3/32-inch diameter holes will be cross-drilled into the lower 8 feet and constructed inside of the rotasonic override casing to ensure borehole integrity during well construction.
-(Figure C-1) Prior to construction of the TIP, the borehole will be backfilled with bentonite chips to 1 foot below the planned screen-interval for the hole.
-Approximately 1 foot of coarse sand will be placed on top of the bentonite to ensure that the open end of the TIP will not become obstructed by the bentonite.
-The filter pack for the TIP will consist of 1/8- to 1/4-inch pea gravel and will be placed by pouring.
-The filter pack will extend approximately 2 feet above the top of the well screen.
-Approximately 2 feet of coarse sand will extend above the filter pack, approximately 2 feet of fine sand above the top of the coarse sand, and approximately 2 feet of bentonite above the fine sand.
-To prevent "blow-by" during injection, the remainder of the borehole will be cement-bentonite grouted to land surface either by tremie or by other positive displacement methods to ensure a good seal.
+TIPs will be completed using 2-inch, schedule-40 stainless-steel casing.
+Screen depth will vary depending on the depths where mobile DNAPL was observed.
+The TIPs screen interval will consist of 10 to 15 feet of stainless-steel, wire-wrapped, 20 slot screens (Figure C-1).
+An end cap will be installed on the lower end of the casing.
+Prior to construction of the TIP, the borehole will be backfilled with bentonite chips to the base of the planned screen interval for the hole if needed.
+The filter pack for the TIP will consist of an appropriate sized filter pack (6/20 silica sand) and will be placed by pouring the sand inside of the drill casing.
+The filter pack will extend approximately 2 to 4 feet above the top of the well screen.
+Approximately 2 feet of bentonite will be placed above the fine sand.
+The remainder of the borehole will be cement-bentonite grouted to land surface either by tremie or by other positive displacement methods to ensure a good seal.